-For over five decades, John and Gloria Correro have dedicated their lives to supporting students, alumni and the people of Mississippi.
-Through their dedication to service, the couple has positively changed the lives of Mississippi State University students and alumni.
+For over five decades, John and Gloria Correro dedicated their lives to supporting students, alumni and the people of Mississippi.
+Through their service, the couple improved the lives of Mississippi State University students and alumni.

 To carry their legacy of service into the future and honor the memory of his late wife, John Correro has established a new endowment in the College of Education.
 By addressing the financial requirements of future educators, the endowment empowers them to pursue their ambitions.